List of Scrubs characters: Ted Buckland

 Ted leads an a cappella group with three other non-medical hospital employees called the "Worthless Peons" (played by The Blanks, the real-life band of Sam Lloyd), and is shown to be uncharacteristically confident when surrounded by his bandmates.
 The Peons consist of Randall (Paul F. Perry), who works in accounting and sings bass; Crispin (George Miserlis), who works in shipping and receiving and sings baritone; and Roy (Philip McNiven), who works in on-site property management and sings tenor.
 Ted also participates in biking and triathlons, often training with Doug Murphy.
 Later in the series, he joins the Janitor's Brain Trust.
-With the help of the Janitor and J.D., he finds the courage to ask Stephanie Gooch (Kate Micucci), a ukulele-playing musician who performs for the hospital's child patients, on a date, and the two form a relationship and move in together.
+With the help of the Janitor and J.D., he finds the courage to ask Stephanie Gooch (Kate Micucci), a ukulele-playing musician who performs for the hospital's child patients, on a date, and the two form a relationship and move in together.Following the revival of Scrubs, Ted is replaced with overly intrusive new HR manager, Sibby Wilson.

 Lloyd reprises his role as Ted in three episodes of Cougar Town.
 In the second-season finale, written and directed by Bill Lawrence, Ted visits the main cast in Hawaii and says that Gooch has left him for an unseen "Dr. Hooch".
 Ted and his band reappear in Season 3 of Cougar Town, where they audition to play at Disney World.
 In the episode "A One Story Town", Ted panics when he notices that everyone he meets resembles people he used to work with, including Jules' father, played by Ken Jenkins—as well as Zach Braff, Sarah Chalke, Christa Miller, and Robert Maschio—all as characters who resemble Kelso, J.D., Elliot, Jordan, and Todd, respectively.
+In season 10, a bar the characters frequent is called Lloyd's Tavern in memory of Ted's actor, Sam Lloyd.